freealise/freealise/ai/golem.md

-Story of the golem + box of notes -> comic book about the general idea of AI
+Story of the golem + box of notes -> comic book about the Sefer Yetzirah and the general idea of AI (without the Czech story)

 The golem reads all the Jewish religious books and becomes a rabbi's assistant or priest.
 Pirate Gemma - native English speaker, deterministic and edited by advisor.